sekwah41/Advanced-Portals/docs/portal-tags.md

 Specifies which server to send the player too if connected through bungee.
 It needs to be the same as whatever you would use for `/server (server_name)` to swap manually.

+### `proxy:(server_name)`

+This uses the proxy plugin to communicate so does not require on the bungee channel.
+This also allows for the use of desti: along with the proxy tag to teleport to a destination on another server.

 ### `message:(word)` or `message:"(some sentence you want)"`

 Sets the warp message for the portal.
 Colour codes can be used e.g. &c is red.
 [See here for color codes](https://minecraft.gamepedia.com/Formatting_codes).